One of the best functions that have come to newer cars is a working air conditioning system on a hot summer day.

 What is an AC Refrigerant Pressure Switch?

-The AC pressure switch іѕ a ѕаfеtу ѕwіtсh thаt monitors the рrеѕѕurе оf thе refrigerant on the high and low-pressure sides on your air condition system.
-So, you do often have two different AC refrigerant pressure switch on your car.
-One of the low-pressure side before the AC compressor and one on the high-pressure side after the AC Compressor.
+The AC pressure switch іѕ a ѕаfеtу ѕwіtсh thаt monitors the рrеѕѕurе оf thе refrigerant on the high and low-pressure sides on your air conditioning system.
+So, you do often have two different AC refrigerant pressure switches on your car; one on the low-pressure side before the AC compressor and one on the high-pressure side after the AC Compressor.

-The high-pressure sensor is making sure that there is not a block in the system that is creating too high pressure, which may result in a severe explosion in your car.
-If the pressure is getting too high, the Refrigerant pressure switch will tell the air condition control unit to shut off the power to the AC compressor to stop it from pumping more pressure in the system.
+The high-pressure sensor ensures that there is not a block in the system that is creating too high a pressure, which may result in a severe explosion in your car.
+If the pressure is getting too high, the refrigerant pressure switch will tell the air condition control unit to shut off the power to the AC compressor to stop it from pumping more pressure in the system.

-The low-pressure sensor is checking that the pressure is not too low in the system, which may be caused by a leak in the system which makes the refrigerant to pour out.
-If the AC compressor is pumping the refrigerant without the right pressure and a loss of oil, it may result in serious damages to the compressor, which may result in prohibitive repair costs.
+The low-pressure sensor checks that the pressure is not too low in the system, which may be caused by a leak in the system which makes the refrigerant pour out.
+If the AC compressor is pumping the refrigerant without the right pressure and a loss of oil, it may result in serious damage to the compressor, which may result in prohibitive repair costs.

-So, we can say that both of these sensors are safety sensor which shuts off the AC compressor if anything is not as it should be in the air conditioning system.
+So, we can say that both of these sensors are safety sensors which shut off the AC compressor if anything is not as it should be in the air conditioning system.